ModderDisposal/graphics-mod/README.md

   - Redux timecycles/visualsettings: JRomito - https://gta5redux.com/

 Note about Redux, it should be known that JRomito has been caught stealing other people's work on 2 occasions to make his mods, however, a lot of people like Redux's timecycles/visualsettings files.
-Here is one of the articles in regards to Redux being stolen, you make your own decision: https://www.pcgamer.com/gta-5-redux-mod-maker-accused-of-stealing-other-modders-work/
+Here is one of the articles in regards to Redux being stolen work, you make your own decision: https://www.pcgamer.com/gta-5-redux-mod-maker-accused-of-stealing-other-modders-work/